steno-aarhus/leha/data-raw/README.md

 While ideally the original raw data used for the project should be stored here, this isn't always possible.
 At the minimum, include instructions on how to access the raw data or where it came from.

+Script "create-data.R" should be used to create dataset for analyses